GCC High SharePoint Migration

 The CMMC Program Final Rule (32 CFR Part 170) became effective December 16, 2024, with phased implementation through 2027 per DoD CIO public guidance.
 CMMC Level 2 requires implementation of all 110 NIST SP 800-171 Rev 3 controls plus third-party C3PAO assessment for organizations handling Controlled Unclassified Information.
 SharePoint sites that store, process, or transmit CUI fall directly within the assessment boundary, which means SharePoint configuration, access controls, audit logging, encryption, and data classification all become assessable artifacts.

 DFARS 252.204-7012 obligates contractors handling Covered Defense Information to implement NIST 800-171 controls, report cyber incidents to DoD within 72 hours, and use cloud services that meet FedRAMP Moderate baseline at minimum.
 GCC High meets FedRAMP High baseline and DoD IL4/IL5 authorizations, which commercial Microsoft 365 does not.
+Commercial SharePoint Online operates at FedRAMP Moderate equivalency, which satisfies some DFARS scenarios but cannot satisfy the ITAR-adjacent CUI categories that require U.S. persons-only data handling and U.S. data residency assured by contract.

 Why Commercial Microsoft 365 Fails CUI Handling and ITAR Requirements

 Commercial Microsoft 365 SharePoint cannot satisfy ITAR-adjacent CUI handling because commercial Microsoft personnel are not background-checked to the U.S. persons standard ITAR requires for export-controlled data access.
 Commercial data residency is multi-region by default, which conflicts with the U.S.-only residency that DFARS CUI Specified categories require by contract.
+Commercial conditional access policies enforce user-side restrictions but do not enforce the platform-operator-side restrictions ITAR demands.

 Four GCC High SharePoint Migration Scenarios for Defense Contractors